Evolution is committed to providing a healthy and safe workplace and target an injury free work environment for all personnel.

-The safety, health and wellbeing of our people is of paramount importance to us and we believe that every injury is preventable and that no task is so important that it cannot be done safely.
+We acknowledge this decline in our safety performance and all sites have refocused their efforts on embedding behavioural safety initiates to drive improvements.
+We believe that every injury is preventable and that no task is so important that it cannot be done safely.

-- Approximately 460 Take 5 pre-start safety checks conducted daily
+- 486 daily Take 5 pre-start safety checks

-- Hosted our fourth Evolution Mine Rescue Challenge and the NSW Mine Rescue challenge
+- Hosted our fifth Evolution Mine Rescue Challenge at Cracow involving the community and state emergency agencies

 We live by our